-Below you'll find information on what a feis is, where to register and how to prepare.
-If your dancer is competiing in their very first feis, make sure to download the first feis information packet.
-If you are unsure if your dancer is ready, Meghan is always happy to talk more about feising and what your dancer can do to prepare for competition.
+Below you'll find information on what a feis is, where to register, and how to prepare.
+If your dancer is competing in their very first feis, make sure to download the First Feis Information Packet.
+If you are unsure whether your dancer is ready, Meghan is always happy to talk with you about feising and what your dancer can do to prepare for competition.

 WHAT IS A FEIS?

 The Gaelic word feis (pronounced “fesh”) means festival, but it is more commonly used to describe a sanctioned Irish dance competition.
 A feis is a gathering of dancers for competition, each representing various Irish Dance Schools from across the country.
-Dancers perform the steps they learned in class against other dancers of the same age and skill level.
-They perform one-or-two-at-a-time in front of a judge to live music.
-It is the way for your dancer to advance through the different levels of Irish dance (First Feis, Beginner, Advanced Beginner, Novice, Prizewinner, Preliminary Championship, and Open Championship) and reach their goals in competition.
-A feis is to Irish dance classes what a soccer game is to practice.
+Dancers perform the steps they learned in class and compete against other dancers of the same age and skill level.
+They perform to live music, in front of a judge, and often alongside one of their competitors.
+Feising is the way your dancer can advance through the different levels of Irish dance (First Feis, Beginner, Advanced Beginner, Novice, Prizewinner, Preliminary Championship, and Open Championship) and reach their goals in competition.
+A feis is to Irish dance classes as a soccer game is to practice.

 HOW TO REGISTER FOR A FEIS